keikoproj/governor/pkg/reaper/README.md

   governor reap pod [flags]

 Flags:
       --dry-run                      Will not terminate pods -h, --help                         help for pod
       --kubeconfig string            Absolute path to the kubeconfig file --local-mode                   Use cluster external auth
+      --reap-after float             Reaping threshold in minutes (default 10) --reap-completed               Delete pods in completed phase
+      --reap-completed-after float   Reaping threshold in minutes for completed pods (default 240) --reap-failed                  Delete pods in failed phase
-      --reap-after float    Reaping threshold in minutes (default 10) --soft-reap           Will not terminate pods with running containers (default true)
+      --reap-failed-after float      Reaping threshold in minutes for failed pods (default 240) --soft-reap                    Will not terminate pods with running containers (default true)
 ```

 #### Example